k-vyn/framer-material-kit/README.md

 layer.constraints =
     top:10
     leading:10
-ios.layout.set()
+m.layout.set()
 </pre>

 This will position the layer at x:20, y:20 on iPhone 6, and x:30, y:30 on iPhone 6 plus.

 Side note: you can also do this on one line if you'd prefer using this syntax.
 Just replace the layer.constraints line from above with this line.
-You'll still need to run the ios.layout.set function.
+You'll still need to run the m.layout.set function.

 <pre>
 layer.constraints = {top:10, leading:10}